 In The Enterprise Incident, Kirk is assigned to recover a Romulan cloaking device so that Starfleet can study it.
 How does Kirk go about it?
 By convincing everyone that he's lost his mind, taking the Enterprise into the Neutral Zone so that he can get captured by a Romulan ship, steal theirs, and get it and himself back onboard Enterprise.

-In Star Trek: The Next Generation: There is an upcoming social with a boring senior officer who is infamous for his small talk, but everyone in the senior Bridge crew feel obliged to bite their tongue and prepare to endure him.
-Suddenly, Lt.
-Worf suddenly outright asks to be excused and Capt.
-Picard gives him permission.
-Lt.
-LaForge, seeing that The Captain apparently doesn't mind people asking, immediately requests permission himself, but Picard cuts him off saying that he cannot excuse his entire staff and Worf beat him to it.
-At that, Worf beams with a smug "You snooze, you lose!" look.
+In Star Trek: The Next Generation: There is an upcoming social with a boring senior officer who is infamous for his small talk, but everyone in the senior Bridge crew feel obliged to bite their tongues and prepare to endure him.
+Suddenly, Worf outright asks to be excused, and Captain Picard gives him permission.
+LaForge, seeing that The Captain apparently doesn't mind people asking, immediately starts to request permission himself, but Picard cuts him off, saying "Mr. LaForge, I cannot excuse my entire senior staff."
+Then, with an amused expression, he adds, "Mr. Worf beat you to it."
+At that, Worf adopts a slight, smug smile.

 Played straight in "Emissary" when Kira claimed the station was heavily armed to scare away a Cardassian attack force.
 It worked, and the station turned out to be armed with sensor-deceiving illusions.
 Later inverted in "The Way of the Warrior" when a Klingon attack force is given the exact same warning, and the commanders assume that it's an attempt to intimidate them into leaving backed by more illusions.
 Unfortunately, they forgot that Sisko knows enough about Klingons to know you can't bluff one with a mere threat of violence.
 He's not bluffing.
 It goes POORLY for the Klingons.